crotwell/TauP/src/doc/sphinx/source/models.rst

 * Within the taup.model.path property.

   Users can create custom models, and place the stored models in a convenient location.
-If the taup.model.path property includes those directories or jar files, then they can be located.
+If the :code:`taup.model.path` property includes those directories or jar files, then they can be located.
   The search is done in the order of taup.model.path until a model matching the model name is found.
 While taup.model.path is a Java property, the shell scripts provided